 Julie Mannell is a Canadian prose and poetry author, literary critic, cultural commentator, and essayist, originally from Fonthill, Ontario.
 Her style has been referred to as "Southern Ontario gothic with a spark of magical realism."
 She holds a BA in English Literature and Philosophy from McGill University and an MFA in Creative Writing from the University of Guelph.
+She was a finalist for the 2018 CBC Poetry Prize.

 Mannell has written for The Toronto Star, The National Post, The Huffington Post and has been featured in various radio and television programs.
 In 2011, she was the first female-identified author to be published in the sports publication The Barnstormer and in 2015 she was invited to read in cities across North America as a member of the Worst Case Ontario Poetry Tour.
 Mannell's work has appeared or is forthcoming in The Walrus, Joyland, Fiddlehead, Carousel, Arc, Vallum, The Minola Review, Matrix Magazine, Lemon Hound, The Puritan, Rusty Toque, Branch Magazine, amongst others.
 Her non-fiction critical essays have been published in various journals and textbooks.
 Her conceptual project, a poetic walking tour of Montreal, This is You Here Now (Shape&Nature Press), is available for purchase online.
 In 2018, Mannell collaborated with The New York Times to author two American history textbooks that will be published through Rosen Publishing in early 2019.